tsufeki/php-lenient-parser/doc/3_Other_node_tree_representations.markdown

 ----------------------

-Furthermore it is possible to dump nodes into a human readable format using the `dump` method of `PhpParser\NodeDumper`.
+Furthermore it is possible to dump nodes into a human readable format using the `dump` method of `PhpLenientParser\NodeDumper`.
 This can be used for debugging.

 ```php
 $code = <<<'CODE'